Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

 \section{Results}

-Our analysis focuses on three key mechanisms—selective sublattice melting, structural heterogeneity, and anharmonicity—to elucidate ion-transport dynamics in two-dimensional systems.
-In two dimensions, the true long-range translational order is prohibited at finite temperature by the Hohenberg-Mermin-Wagner theorem \cite{MerminWagnerPRL1966, ShibaPRL2016, ShibaJPCM2018, ShibaPRL2019}, although the orientational order may persist.
+Our analysis focuses on three key mechanisms-selective sublattice melting, structural heterogeneity, and anharmonicity-to elucidate ion-transport dynamics in two-dimensional systems.
+In two dimensions (2D), true long-range translational order is prohibited at finite temperature by the Hohenberg-Mermin-Wagner theorem \cite{MerminWagnerPRL1966,FlennerNatCommn2015,ShibaPRL2016, ShibaJPCM2018, ShibaPRL2019,FlennerPNAS2019}, although the orientational order may persist.
 Our conclusions do not rely on strict translational long-range order; rather, they concern the emergence of liquid-like transport within an ordered host through enhanced anharmonicity and spatially heterogeneous, string-like motion.
-Two-dimensional systems are therefore used primarily for clarity and visualization, while corresponding three-dimensional results are presented in the Supporting Information.
+2D systems are therefore used primarily for clarity and visualization, while corresponding three-dimensional (3D) results are presented in the Supporting Information.

-\subsection{Microscopic Configurations and Sublattice Disorder}
+\subsection{Microscopic configurations and sublattice disorder}

-To investigate the microscopic dynamics of the two-dimensional host-carrier system, we employ model systems in which the host and carrier form stable crystals at low temperatures.
+To investigate the microscopic dynamics of the 2D host-carrier system, we employ our non-additive potential (NAP) model systems in which the host and carrier form stable crystals at low temperatures.
 The choice of such a system reflects the long-range nature of the interaction potential, analogous to the Coulomb force (see ``Materials and Methods'' for details).
 Under these conditions, low-density carriers naturally organize into ordered patterns at low temperatures, forming a well-defined crystalline state.
 As the temperature increases, the host lattice remains crystalline while the carrier sublattice progressively melts.
 This configuration provides a mechanically stable reference state from which the subsequent thermal evolution and melting processes can be systematically explored, ensuring that the high-temperature dynamics originate from physically meaningful particle arrangements established at low temperatures.